Anna Shea Counselling (Masters' Degree in Counselling, MBACP Registered)

 Supervision, and also organisational consultancy.
 Currently working organisationally with A Life Explored (Care) Ltd. in Fife, and with Angus Council.

-My fees are £40 per session; each session lasts for 50 minutes.
+My fees are £50 per session (for face-to-face sessions.
+Fees for online/international work on request).
+Each session lasts for 50 minutes.

 Organisational consultancy fees on request.